 Firstly, the locSumAbs is scalled/normalized by a scalling factor which depends on the input bitdepth.
 The localSumAbs is then used to derive the rice parameter using look-up table as in current VVC.
 Finally, the parameter cRiceParam is added by the scalling factor:

 Proposed method1: The down-scaling factor depends on the input bitdepth

-The specification text is accordingly modified as follows
+The specification text is accordingly modified as follows:

 Variables ShiftRice and OffsetRice, TRice are derived as follows: